-Day 8: Grand Cayman Islands
+Day 8: Grand Cayman Island

-Turtles are a local source of food on Cayman.
+Turtles are a local source of food on Grand Cayman Island.
 However, in order to not deplete the species to extinction, Cayman Turtle Farm was founded to farm the green turtle for commercial purposes, whilst breeding the species and releasing it back into the wild to keep numbers up.
 The Turtle Farm also has an intensive research and conservation program, so whilst you might not agree with the fact they are raising turtles to be turned into stew at local venues around the island, you gotta applaud the fact that there is a program in place to at least provide for the continuation of a local tradition.

 Wandering through the farm, there are tanks of different sized and different species of turtle.
 When they come up for air, they make a funny noise like ‘puh’.
 Sounds like my Dad when he’s fallen asleep on the couch.